freizl/snap-poc/snap.md

 design every sub site as snaplet ? check existing snaplets(mongodb) or following  staticPages, is it a snaplet as well?

- (Types / Handler / Application )
+src (Types / Handler / Application )
-src

   - Internal
   - Home
   - Products
   - About
   - Contact
   - Main.hs
   - Application.hs

+# Some thinkings
+### BACKLOG
+  - ADMIN-Add new product
+  - ADMIN-Delete/Update a product
+  - ADMIN-List all product
+  - List products at home page
+  - View detail of a product
+  - Check out a product without login
+  - User be able to update ordering status
+  - when received

+### DATA MODEL
+  - Product {ID, NAME, PRICE}
+  - Order {ID, NAME, PRODUCT-ID, STATUS}
+  - ??more

+### MORE THAN A POC
+  - payment service
+  - delivery method?
+  - App deployment/upgrade

-# TODO
+# OTHER OPTION
+  - Scala + Lift